v4iv/theleakycauldronblog/src/pages/blog/use-guess-js-in-your-gatsby-site-to-enhance-user-experience.md

 And that's it!
 Now test it out to see if everything works fine.

-**TIP:** If you are adding it to an existing project and adding this plugin breaks your build, try removing `.cache`, `public` and `node_modules`, reinstalling the npm packages and then then re building.
+**TIP:** If you are adding it to an existing project and adding this plugin breaks your build, try removing `.cache`, `public` and `node_modules`, reinstalling the npm packages and then re building.